MicrosoftDocs/fabric-docs/docs/data-science/concept-ai-skill.md

 ## AI skill configuration

-Think of the AI skill as you'd think about PowerBI reports.
+Think of the AI skill as you'd think about Power BI reports.
 You first build the Report, and then you share the report with your colleagues who can consume it to get their data insights.
 The AI skill works in a similar way.
 You need to first set it up.
 Then, you can share it with your colleagues.

 You should expect to handle some necessary configuration steps before the AI skill works properly.
 An AI skill can often provide out-of-the-box answers to reasonable questions, but could provide incorrect answers for your specific situation.
 The incorrect answers typically occur because the AI is missing context about your company, setup, or definition of key terms.
 To solve the problem, provide the AI with instructions and example question-query pairs.
 You can use these powerful techniques to guide the AI to the right answers.